Learn more about the police competition

 Common types of competitions include obstacle courses, shooting competitions, and tactical scenarios.

-Having defined the type of competition, it's time to start planning the logistics.
+Once you have decided on the type of competition, it’s time to start planning the logistics.

 This includes finding a suitable location, coordinating with other law enforcement agencies if necessary, and creating rules and guidelines for participants.